yahoo/proxy-verifier/README.md

 With these two invocations, the verifier-client and verifier-server will replay the sessions and transactions in `<replay_file_directory>`  and perform any field verification described therein.

+Note that the `--client-cert` and `--server-cert` both take either a certificate file containing the public and private key or a directory containing pem and key files.
+Similarly, the `--ca-certs` takes either a file containing one or more certificates or a directory with separate certificate files.
+For convenience, the `test/keys` directory contains key files which can be used for testing.

 ### Optional Arguments